Crestwave/bf/powershell/README.md

 	- Negative pointers count from the back of the array
 - Unmatched brackets are detected before runtime
 - Output is UTF-8-encoded

+## bf2.ps1 Info

+- The program is transpiled into PowerShell then evaluated